Andres9890/iagitbetter/README.md

 iagitbetter is a python tool for archiving any git repository to the [Internet Archive](https://archive.org/), An improved version of iagitup with support for all git providers, it downloads the complete repository, creates git bundles, uploads all files preserving structure, and archives to archive.org

-- This project is heavily based off [iagitup](https://github.com/gdamdam/iagitup) by Giovanni Damiola, credits to them (also credits to [tubeup](https://github.com/bibanon/tubeup) by bibanon for taking some stuff and modifying them)
+- This project is heavily based off [iagitup](https://github.com/gdamdam/iagitup) by Giovanni Damiola, credits to them (also credits to [tubeup](https://github.com/bibanon/tubeup) by Bibliotheca Anonoma for taking some stuff and modifying them)

 ## Features

-- Works with ALL git providers (GitHub, GitLab, BitBucket, Codeberg, Gitea, Gitee, Gogs, SourceForge, and more)
+- Works with ALL git providers (GitHub, GitLab, Gitea, etc)
 - Archive all repositories from a user or organization with options
 - Self-hosted git instance support (GitLab, Gitea, Forgejo, Gogs, Gerrit, etc)
 - Downloads and uploads the entire repository file structure